P. T. Chacko: In Kerala politics

-After the death of P. T. Chacko, the Chacko supporters in the Congress Party grouped together and formed the regional party Kerala Congress under the leadership of K. M. George and with the blessings of the Catholic Church and the Nair community leader Mannath Padmanabhan.
+in the Indian National Congress grouped together and forme e regional party Kerala Congress under the leadership of K. M. George and with the blessings of the Catholic Church and the Nair community leader Mannath Padmanabhan.

 P. C. Thomas

 P. C. Thomas, son of Chacko, represented the Muvattupuzha Parliamentary Constituency in Lok Sabha from 1989 to 2009, and also served as the Union Minister of State for Law in the National Democratic Alliance cabinet.